-Dinosaur discovery sheds clues into how creatures roamed
+Wade the Dinosaur has been carrying around a 2,000-year-old secret

 Dinosaurs Down Under

-The two recently discovered fossils are the Diamantinasaurus matildae, the first cranial remains found of an Australian dinosaur, and the Savannasaurus elliottorum, a new species.
+The two recently discovered fossils are the Diamantinasaurus matildae, the first cranial remains found of an Australian dinosaur, and the Savannasaurus elliottorum, nicknamed Wade -- a new species.

 The latter's name comes from the savannah where it was found and the man who discovered the fossils.